Resident Evil: Operation Raccoon City: Plot

-USS
+USS Campaign

 Umbrella Security Service (USS) Delta team enters the Raccoon City Underground Laboratory, where they meet up with Alpha team leader HUNK.
 Their mission is to assist the Alpha team in stopping Dr. William Birkin from handing over his T-virus research to the U.S. military and retrieve the G-virus.
-On their way to Birkin's lab, they find Birkin has paid numerous Umbrella Biohazard Countermeasure Service (UBCS) mercenaries to work for him while the deal goes forward.
-When they reach Birkin's lab, the doctor is shot, and HUNK and another Alpha leave with the samples.
+On their way to Birkin's lab, they find Birkin has paid numerous Umbrella Biohazard Countermeasure Service (UBCS) private military contractors to work for him while the deal goes forward.
+When they reach Birkin's lab, the doctor injects himself with the virus, and HUNK stays behind to fight him while Delta team proceeds.

 Not long after the battle, it becomes evident that the T-virus has leaked citywide, and people are beginning to transform into flesh-hungry zombies.
 In what they see as a punishment by USS command, Delta team is ordered to remove evidence of Umbrella's role in the outbreak.

 Later, the team is sent out around Raccoon Park to find the Nemesis-T Type, which has gone rogue.
 A second parasite is injected into its body in order to bring it back under control.
 Shortly after this mission is completed, the team is then sent out to the Raccoon City Police Department, ordered to kill any surviving police officers and destroy evidence linking the company to the outbreak.
 The team exits the station, and soon after encounter Leon S. Kennedy, whom they begin to hunt down along with Sherry Birkin.
-After they find and corner Leon, Claire Redfield, and Sherry, the game can end in two ways: in one ending, the surviving members of the team resign from Umbrella over their abandonment during the mission and betray them by letting the three live; in the other, Leon and Claire are executed, and Sherry is sent to an Umbrella facility.
+After they find and corner Leon, Claire Redfield, and Sherry, the game can end in two ways: in one ending, half of the team spares Leon and betrays the other and kill them.
+They then resign from Umbrella over their abandonment during the mission and betray them by letting the three live; in the other, Leon and Claire are executed, and Sherry is sent to an Umbrella facility.